 She can start making her own decisions.
 And she's decided she doesn't want to be owned any more...

-Synthia is available from goodreads or directly from Amazon, a Kindle edition here and a paperback edition here.
+Synthia is available from Amazon, a Kindle edition here and a paperback edition here.

 And here are a few images I creeated for the book.
 They appear in colour in the Kindle edition but in black&white in the paperback version—printing them in colour made the book too expensive.